Peshwari Naan Recipe

 The dough is stuffed with a mildly sweet mixture (peshwari paste) made from ingredients like desiccated coconut, sugar, dried nuts (often almonds or cashews), and sometimes raisins or sultanas.
 This filling gives peshwari naan its distinct sweet and nutty taste.

-Serve the indulgent peshwari naans with spicy curries for a hearty meal on special occasions, festivals or get togethers.
+Serve the indulgent peshwari naans with spicy curries for a hearty meal on special occasions, festivals, or get-togethers.

 Ingredients

+- All-purpose flour (maida) – It makes the base of the bread.
 You can replace half of the all-purpose flour with whole wheat flour.

-For The Peshwari Filling – This naan is stuffed with a mildly sweet filling which is made using almonds, pistachios, raisins, desiccated coconut (nariyal ka burada), white sugar, and salted butter.
+- Others – You will also need desiccated coconut (nariyal ka burada), white sugar, and salted butter.
 Some people also add raisins and sultanas to their filling.

-You will also need butter or ghee to smear over the cooked naan.
+- Butter or Ghee to smear over the cooked naan.

 How To Make Peshwari Naan